Pluralsight: Acquisitions

-For most of its history, Pluralsight grew its author base and course catalog from within.
-Starting in 2013, it has acquired a number of e-learning and education companies to bolster its technology, course offerings, and executive leadership.
+Starting in 2013, Pluralsight expanded through a series of acquisitions.
 On July 24, 2013, it acquired PeepCode, a provider of open source training to developers, for an undisclosed amount.
 This added about 100 new courses in the Open Source category to Pluralsight's course catalog, expanding it beyond its traditional realm of offerings focused mainly on developers who worked on Microsoft technologies.
 On August 5, it acquired Chicago-based TrainSignal, a company providing training for Information technology personnel, for $23.6 million.
 It absorbed 35 TrainSignal employees, and maintained its office in Chicago as a satellite.
 On October 31, Pluralsight acquired Tekpub, producer of a series of screencasts on new development technologies, for an undisclosed amount.
 Co-founder Rob Conery joined Pluralsight, and continues to produce training videos under its brand.
 Other authors from Tekpub, including Jon Skeet and Scott Hanselman, also became Pluralsight authors.

 On April 9, 2014, Pluralsight announced it acquired Digital-Tutors, a company providing training for creative professionals, for $45 million.
 This acquisition expanded the company's training catalog to more than 3000 titles, broadening its topic coverage to media and design.
 Approximately 30 employees from Digital-Tutors joined Pluralsight.
 Pluralsight maintained the former Digital-Tutors headquarters in Oklahoma City as a satellite office.
 On November 19, Pluralsight announced it had acquired Smarterer, an online skills assessment platform, for $75 million.
 Based in Boston, Smarterer was founded in 2010 and was backed by Google Ventures, among others.
 Smarterer founder and CEO Dave Balter stated that his entire 18-person staff would remain with the company.